vogelito/glacierprotocol/_docs/before-you-start/overview.md

 ## Protocol Cost

-The CryptoGlacier protocol requires over $600 in equipment per key, and approximately 12 hours of work to perform an initial cold storage deposit.
+The CryptoGlacier protocol requires over $600 in equipment per key, and approximately 12 hours of work divided in two different sessions to perform an initial cold storage deposit.
 This excludes time for:

 * Obtaining equipment
 * Printing documents